-Graham Vick has created a true spectacle, but it is often to the detriment of both story and music.
+While Vick and his designer Paul Brown have created a true spectacle, it is often to the detriment of both story and music.

 Vick sets “Aida” in a decadent, crumbling contemporary society that keeps its slaves on leashes, their heads covered with black bags.
 The set resembles the contents of a junkyard strewn over a vast staircase until two giant construction cranes, the kind used for building skyscrapers, are put into action, lifting scenic elements to assemble a kind of three-dimensional jigsaw puzzle.

 For the “Triumphal Scene,” the arrangement resembles nothing less than the Statue of Liberty, painted azure blue and covered with blue stars, several points of her crown cracked, but her torch raised high into the night sky with the King perched atop.
 Radames, victorious against the Ethiopian, enters atop a giant golden elephant that floats in on the lake (his earlier exit to battle was made via speedboat).

 But Vick has devised so much distracting business that it spills off the stage into the lake (Amonasro spends a significant part of act three up to his shoulders in it) and into the 7,000-seat arena, and Brown’s buzzing, whirling and clanging stage machinery makes it difficult to focus on — or even locate — who’s singing.